The Greater Omaha Iris Society

 Built and maintained by members of Greater Omaha Iris Society in the

-1970's to show historic iris in a beautiful garden setting.
+1970's to showcase historic iris in a beautiful garden setting.
 This garden is

 devoted to the pioneering iris hybridizing work done by Hans, Jacob,

 and Henry Sass.
-The garden also includes modern reblooming
+The garden includes modern reblooming

 irises, as well as varieties which have won the American Iris